Norman Wait Harris: Biography

-Harris was born in Berkshire County, Massachusetts in 1846, to Nathan Wait Harris and C. Emeline Wadsworth Harris.
+Harris was born in Berkshire County, Massachusetts, in 1846, to Nathan Wait Harris and C. Emeline Wadsworth Harris.
 Harris was educated at Westfield Academy, graduating at age 17 to pursue a career in business.
 In 1867, at age 21, Harris joined the Union Central Life Insurance Company of Cincinnati, which he helped to found, as secretary.

-In 1882, Harris founded the banking firm that would bear his name, N.W.
-Harris & Co.
-The firm was initially based in Chicago and would later open offices in New York City and Boston.
+In 1882, Harris established N.W.
+Harris & Co., a banking firm that bore his name.
+The firm, initially based in Chicago, would later open offices in New York City and Boston.
 In 1907, Harris reorganized his banking business, founding the Harris Trust and Savings Bank, based in Chicago and Harris, Forbes & Co. based in New York.

-Harris was also a director of AT&T.

 In 1916, during a tour of Asia, Harris suffered a heart attack in Japan.
 He arrived in Seattle in May 1916, where he remained briefly before returning home.
 Harris died just two months later in July 1916 at his summer home in Lake Geneva, Wisconsin.

 He is interred at Rosehill Cemetery in Chicago.